25 Años (El Tri album)

 25 Años (25 Years) (1993) is the tenth studio album by Mexican rock and blues band El Tri.
+It was released in cassette and compact disc format by WEA Latina in 1993.

+The album was recorded at two studios: Indigo Ranch in Malibu, California, United States, and Kay-Nah in Mexico City, Mexico.

 The name is a reference to the duration of the career of Alex Lora who started playing in 1968 with the past incarnation of the band known as Three Souls in My Mind.

+Following the release of the album 25 Años in 1993, El Tri performed concerts throughout Mexico.
+In the same year, Alex Lora published a book titled Lora, Vida y Rock and Roll.

+In 1994, Felipe Souza left the band after moving to New York City, United States.
+He was replaced by guitarist Oscar Zarate, who joined in April of the same year.

 The most remarkable song of the album is the single "Pobre Soñador" a romantic hymn.